100 Day Project

 100 Day Project #5 (2/22/23-11/27/23)

-The fifth time I’ve done this, I wanted to explore patterns and complete the project within the allotted 100 day time frame.
+I hoped to complete the project within the allotted 100 day time frame.
 While my intentions were good, it ended up taking me about nine months to finish this one.
+Although I considered stopping this project several times, I’m glad I chose to just move at my snail’s pace.